Invoicing basics: essentials to include in your invoice template

 Sole trader invoices

-If you're a sole trader, the invoice must also include:
+If you're a sole trader, your invoice must also include:

-• your name and any business name you use
+• your name (if different to the business name from above)

-• an address where any legal documents can be delivered to you if you are using a business name
+• an address where any legal documents can be delivered to you (if different to the business address above)

 Limited company invoices

-If your business is a limited company or LLP, your invoices must also show the full company name as it appears on the certificate of incorporation and its Companies House registration number and address.
-If you put the name of one director or member on your invoice, you must include the names of all the directors or members.
+If your business is a limited company or LLP, your invoices must also show the full company name as it appears on the certificate of incorporation.
+If you decide to put the name of a company director or member on your invoice, you must include the names of all the directors or members.

 If you’re registered for VAT